-- GOV 5A: Create simpler board self-assessment tool. - GOV 6: Update and improve board orientation process. - LAP 3: If the Commission wishes to expand to include other forms of sustainable transportation, is that permissible under the documents that establish the Commission?
-If not, what is the change process? - HR 2: Develop HR plans, structures and policies to allow for growth. - HR 3: Create and maintain a development/resilience plan for key administrative positions including cross-training, upgrading, succession. - HR 4: E Ensure staff retention and morale by developing and implementing policies on wages & benefits. - HR 8: Develop a CAO remuneration policy. - TS 1: Overall system review Roam plus other transportation providers, how does it all work together? - TS 8: Conduct a system review meeting with all potential partners in the area.
-Look for opportunities for integration, to give riders one-stop shopping. - TS 11: Investigate all new route opportunities within our mandate.
-Start with discussions with partners, then map out opportunities and create plan for roll-out. - TEC 7: Explore options for more efficient boarding @ crunch locations, including passenger queuing, how to get on/off, ticket vending machines. - MCS 7: Finalize transfer of Brand Standard from Town of Banff to the BVRTSC. - FIN 3: Operating and Capital Budget Reserve Policy -- investigate policies and update if necessary, in light of changing grant availability and growth. - FIN 6: Review capital amortization schedule and assumptions. - PM 1: Identify targets for all key performance indicators for all routes (overhead per service hour, amortization per service hour, net cost per service hour per route, % capacity used on buses, number of over-full buses, ridership per service hour per route, fuel consumption per service hour, mode share per route, percentage cost recovery per service hour).
-Prioritize these targets into high, medium and low priorities for each route. - PM 9: Try to quantify the number of cars off the road because of transit.
+GOV 5A: Create simpler board self-assessment tool.
+GOV 6: Update and improve board orientation process.
+LAP 3: If the Commission wishes to expand to include other forms of sustainable transportation, is that permissible under the documents that establish the Commission?
+If not, what is the change process?
+HR 2: Develop HR plans, structures and policies to allow for growth.
+HR 3: Create and maintain a development/resilience plan for key administrative positions including cross-training, upgrading, succession.
+HR 4: Ensure staff retention and morale by developing and implementing policies on wages & benefits.
+HR 8: Develop a CAO remuneration policy.
+TS 1: Overall system review - Roam plus other transportation providers, how does it all work together?
+TS 7: Conduct a system review meeting with all players in the area.
+Look for opportunities for integration, to give riders one-stop shopping.
+TS 10: Investigate all new route opportunities within our mandate.
+Start with discussions with partners, then map out opportunities and create plan for roll-out.
+TS 11: Continue to expand Roam's involvement in Lake Louise local service TEC 7: Explore options for more efficient boarding @ crunch locations, including passenger queueing, how to get on/off, ticket vending machines.
+MCS 7: Finalize transfer of Brand Standard from Town of Banff to the BVRTSC.
+Operating and Capital Budget Reserve Policy -- investigate policies and update if FIN 3: necessary, in light of changing grant availability and growth.
+FIN 6: Review capital amortization schedule and assumptions.
+PM 1: Identify targets for all key performance indicators for all routes (overhead per service hour, amortization per service hour, net cost per service hour per route, % capacity used on buses, number of over-full buses, ridership per service hour per route, fuel consumption per service hour, mode share per route, percentage cost recovery per route.

+PM 9: Try to quantify the number of cars off the road because of transit.